K-9 Program

 Warden and K9 Unit

-• Some estimates place the scenting capabilities of a dog at up to a million times greater than a human, which allows them to quickly find concealed evidence and items.
+Studies show that one well-trained dog can save approximately 800 personnel hours per year.
+Some estimates place the scenting capabilities of a dog at up to a million times greater than a human, which allows them to quickly find concealed evidence and items.
+CDFW's goal is to have up to 24 trained dogs working with wildlife officers.

-Trained Dogs
+Trained dogs:

 • Protect their handler, other law enforcement officers, and the public.